romeelk/cloudpolicy/Readme.md

 az account set --subscription 80c301f8-0098-4963-8ef1-f53ae4a6173
 ```

-## Defning my first policy
+## Defining my first policy

-So using the example from Cloud custodian article I decided to create try out the policy to tag an existing VM.
+So, using the example from Cloud custodian article I decided to create try out the policy to tag an existing VM.
-I have an existing VM called ExamVm in a dev Azure subscription.
+I have an existing VM called examdevbox in a dev Azure subscription.
 ```
 policies:
     - name: add-vm-tag-policy